LeifDiao/LeifDiao/README.md

 **[Doc Atlas](https://github.com/LeifDiao/doc-atlas)** <br> Drowning in scattered documents?
 It merges them into one board, distills the key points, and keeps every source traceable.

-**[Claude Mood](https://github.com/LeifDiao/claude-mood)** <br> Forgotten what half your Claude Code windows are doing?
-It tracks each live session's progress, context usage, and current mood, all in one panel.

 ---

 ### Follow Along